totomaze/androidTestGradle/README.md

 ### Result

 I created a simple activity with a field for the search and icon button to start the search.
-I wasn't specified in the overview that is why I initialized the search with the word Android.
+It wasn't specified in the overview that is why I initialized the search with the word Android.
 The search with the word Android returns 11 items.
 I used the default parameters for the Page and Page Limit, so if you do a search that returns more than 30 items the App test will only shows the first 30 items.